-Gezira.
+Sorghum (Sorghum bicolor L. Moench) is the staple food crop of most people in the Sudan.
+In Sudan; sorghum is the most important cereal crop in terms of total acreage, production and consumption.
+Sorghum (Dura) is the main grain crop used by Sudanese in their daily diet (Mohammed et al., 2020).
+It is mainly produced traditionally in rain fed areas and in modern agriculture in central clay plain Gezira.
 Soil fertility is a major barrier affecting all aspects of crop production (Mbah and Mbagwu, 2006).
-Area under irrigated sorghum is about 8% while 92% of it is under rain-fed (Fadlelmula, 2009).
+Also Naba et.al (2020) reported that, sorghum is primarly cultivated as rain-fed cereal crop in subtropical Africa in areas with low inconsistent extremely variable annual rainfall total ranging from 400 mm to 650 mm.
 Low soil fertility is one of the main factors responsible for low productivity of crops in North Kordofan State.
 Soil fertility can be presumably enhanced by organic and inorganic fertilizers application (Khalid and Fadni, 2013).
 Soils in North Kordofan are predominantly sandy; these soils are characterized by low nutrient and water holding capacity, especially during hot summer.
 This often results in stunted plant growth, poor bloom or crop production.
 However, sandy soil also offers benefits, including excellent drainage, good air circulation and less pest incidence.
 By properly preparing and maintaining sandy soils, farmers enjoy these advantages while manipulating possible negative production factors.
-Soil fertility in smallholder farms is almost entirely dependent on locally available resources.
+Soil fertility is play important role in subsistence farming in North Kordofan state hence smallholder farms is almost entirely dependent on locally available resources to use different application of miss use fertilizers.
 Urea is a fertilizer material used for direct application to crops or in the preparation of blended fertilizers.
 Under most circumstances, it is equivalent to or superior than most other nitrogen sources.
-To understand the significance of urea, as opposed to other sources of nitrogen, one must examine the nature of commercial fertilizers and how they are blended.
-The current study is an attempt to evaluate the effect of urea nitrogen on growth and yield of Sorghum Cultivar (Botana) under rain-fed conditions in North Kordofan State Sheikan Locality.
+To understand the significance of urea, as opposed to other sources of nitrogen, one must examine the nature of commercial fertilizers..
+This study was conducted to evaluate the effect of urea nitrogen on growth and yield of Sorghum Cultivar (Botana) under rain-fed conditions in North KordofanState.